-ASA r2 systems vary from other ONTAP systems (ASA, AFF, and FAS) in the implementation of its storage layer.
+[ASA r2 systems](#) differ from other ONTAP systems (ASA, AFF, and FAS) in the implementation of their storage layer.
 These variations impact the usage of certain parameters as noted.
 [Learn more about the differences between ASA r2 systems and other ONTAP systems](#).

-Only the 'ontap-san' driver (with iSCSI and NVMe/TCP protocols) is supported for ASA r2 systems.
+Only the 'ontap-san' driver (with iSCSI, NVMe/TCP, and FC protocols) is supported for ASA r2 systems.

 In the Trident backend configuration, you need not specify that your system is ASA r2.
-When you select ontap-san as the storageDriverName, Trident detects automatically the ASA r2 or the traditional ONTAP system.
+When you select ontap-san as the storageDriverName, Trident detects automatically the ASA r2 or other ONTAP systems.
 Some backend configuration parameters are not applicable to ASA r2 systems as noted in the table below.